karappo/drone-deploy/README.md

 # drone-deploy

-This is a useful scripts collection for deploying with Drone CI.
+This is a useful scripts collection for deploying with [Drone CI](https://github.com/drone/drone).

+_Compatible: Drone v0.4_

 ![How "drone-deploy" works](./img/how-works.png)